 An Explosion on the Moon -- (Science@NASA) NASA scientists watched a 5-inch meteoroid hit the Moon and explode in November 2005

-Passive Seismic Experiment: summary of results -- from the Apollo Lunar Sourcebook
+Passive Seismic Experiment:-- from the Apollo Lunar Sourcebook

 Moonquakes -- (Science@NASA) the Apollo Seismic Network discovered a powerful kind of tremor called "shallow moonquakes."